facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 #### 2. Add the shared folder to the iOS project

-This steps adds the `shared` folder to the project to make it visible to xcode.
+This step adds the `shared` folder to the project to make it visible to Xcode.

 1. Open the CocoPods generated Xcode Workspace.